 Many prefer this Chromebook over the new Google Pixelbook Go because of its premium aluminum body, Corning Gorilla Glass elements, comfortable soft rubber palm rests, and convertible design.
 It has an outstanding backlit keyboard and a gorgeous 12.3-inch 2,400 x 1,600 display.
 The laptop’s internals are also nothing to scoff at, with the base configuration sporting an Intel Core i5 processor and 8GB of RAM.

 2. Google Pixel Slate: The best Google Chromebook for portability and versatility

 The Google Pixel Slate was made for the portability buffs among you.
 Its tablet design offers 2-in-1 functionality.
 Because it can run Android apps, it will serve as a great tablet when undocked.
 Attach the (non-included) keyboard and the device turns into a convertible Chrome OS laptop of sorts.

 Specs are not too shabby considering this device’s base configuration comes with an Intel Core m3 process, but you can upgrade that to an i5 or i7 chip.
 RAM sits comfortably at 8/16GB, and storage starts at 64GB.
 It’s great for road warriors and portability junkies.
 Not to mention it also has support for a stylus, but that will also cost you extra.

 3. Google Pixelbook Go: The best Google Chromebook for most users

 The Google Pixelbook Go is not always the best, but that is exactly its lure.
-These sacrifices lower the MSRP, which is a breath of fresh air considering the best Google Chromebooks are commonly very expensive.
+These sacrifices lower the MSRP, but this can be good considering the best Google Chromebooks are usually expensive.
 But it’s also not cheap enough to place it under the competition.
-It’s still made of magnesium and Corning Gorilla Glass.
+The laptop is made of magnesium and Corning Gorilla Glass.
 The backlit keyboard is great, and the display can come in both HD or 4K configurations.